 Vanilla Eyeball Desk Lamp

-Materials: Vanilla painted iron.
-Chromed metal rod.
-Vanilla painted iron lampshade.
-Black painted iron.
-Some black plastic parts.
-Bakelite socket.
+Materials: Vanilla-cream painted flat round metal (iron) base.
+Thin chrome rod.
+Adjustable vanilla painted iron eyeball, globe lampshade.
+Black painted iron parts.
+Some black plastic parts and ornamental screw.
+Bakelite E14 socket.

 Height: 40,5 cm / 15.94”